 Do you actively participate in tennis or golf and feel pain in your elbow?
 You may have lateral epicondylitis, commonly known as tennis elbow or medial epicondylitis, commonly referred to as golfer’s elbow.
 Caused by overuse, tennis elbow and golfer’s elbow can be an extremely painful conditions.
-OPTIMAL Pain & Regenerative Medicine offers PRP non-surgical treatment alternative for golfers and tennis elbow to athletes living in the Dallas, Arlington and Fort Worth communities.
+PAIN DOCTOR Pain & Regenerative Medicine offers PRP non-surgical treatment alternative for golfers and tennis elbow to athletes living in the Dallas, Arlington and Fort Worth communities.
 Our team of double-board certified pain management experts and anesthesiologists offer PRP injections for elbow to patients in the Dallas, Arlington and Ft.
 Worth areas as well as other forms of regenerative medicine.

 Anatomy of the Elbow